-(1) English 30

-- (2) 30-level Language other than English or Mathematics 30 (or Pure Mathematics 30) - (3) Subject from Group A or B (Social Studies 30 recommended) - Subject from Group C (Pure Mathematics 30 or Mathematics 30 may be (4) presented if not used for (2) above) - Subject from Group A or C (or B, if a Group B subject is not used for (3) (5)above)
+- (1) English 30 - (2) 30-level language other than English or Mathematics 30 - (3) Subject from Group A or B (Social Studies 30 recommended) - (4) Subject from Group C (Mathematics 30 may be presented if not used for (2) above)

+(5) Subject from Group A or C (or B, if a Group B subject is not used for (3) above)

-- Students intending to major in Political Science or Psychology should offer Pure (1)Mathematics 30 or Mathematics 30. - Students intending to major in Mathematics or Economics should offer both (2)Mathematics 30 (or Pure Mathematics 30) and 31. - For the BA (Honors) in Mathematics, Mathematics 31 is required.
-(3) - Acceptance of an Aboriginal Language for Matriculation in the Faculty of Arts: The Faculty of Arts accepts proficiency in one of the Aboriginal languages (e.g., Cree, Slavey, etc.) as meeting the requirements of a Group A (Humanities).
-Proficiency is measured either by a test, administered by the University if such can be arranged, or by boards of examiners appointed by the University. - Candidates, having passed the required test of an Aboriginal language have their averages calculated on the remaining four matriculation subjects. - Applicants with physical disabilities that may prevent them from meeting a (5) particular requirement for admission may petition to substitute another acceptable 30-level course if appropriate medical documentation is submitted in support of the petition and provided that a recommendation from the Office of Services for Students with Disabilities (2-800 Students' Union Building) is also received. - Students who already have sufficient command of a Language other than English (6) may be able to take a challenge examination or a matriculation equivalency examination to fulfil this subject requirement for admission purposes.
+- Students intending to major in Political Science or Psychology should offer Mathematics 30. - (2) Students intending to major in Mathematics or Economics should offer both Mathematics 30 and 31. - (3) For the BA (Honors) in Mathematics, Mathematics 31 is required. - Acceptance of an Aboriginal Language for Matriculation in the Faculty of Arts: The Faculty of Arts accepts proficiency in one of the Aboriginal languages (e.g., Cree, Slavey, etc.) as meeting the requirements of a Group A (Humanities).
+Proficiency is measured either by a test, administered by the University if such can be arranged, or by boards of examiners appointed by the University.

+Candidates, having passed the required test of an Aboriginal language have their averages calculated on the remaining four matriculation subjects.

+- 5) Applicants with physical disabilities that may prevent them from meeting a particular requirement for admission may petition to substitute another acceptable 30-level course if appropriate medical documentation is submitted in support of the petition and provided that a recommendation from the Office of Services for Students with Disabilities (2-800 Students' Union Building) is also received. - (6) Students who already have sufficient command of a language other than English may be able to take a challenge examination or a matriculation equivalency examination to fulfil this subject requirement for admission purposes.
 Applicants who are proficient in French, German, Japanese, Mandarin Chinese, Spanish, or Ukrainian should contact the Continuing Education Department of the Edmonton Public School Board for information on challenge examinations in those languages, and eligibility requirements.
 Applicants who are proficient in any other language may complete a matriculation equivalency examination.
-For more detailed information, please contact the Undergraduate Student Services, Faculty of Arts, 6-7 Humanities Centre.
+For more detailed information, please contact the Student Programs Office, Faculty of Arts, 6-7 Humanities Centre.
 The results of matriculation equivalency or challenge examinations must be submitted in accordance with published deadlines for the submission of transcripts and other admission documents; therefore, interested applicants should make the necessary arrangements well in advance of the application deadline.

-Please refer to §§15.2.1(1), 15.2.11 and 14.2.1.
+Please refer to §§15.2.1(I), 15.2.11 and 14.2.1.